 Being Busy Or Being Productive

-Multitasking used to be considered a good thing to do more things within a shorter period of time.
+Multitasking used to be considered a good thing to do more things within a shorter time.
 But researchers suggest that multitasking can actually reduce productivity by as much as 40 percent!
 So it is better to focus on one task until it’s completed.

 Using an automated steering system though can help you to free your hands during the field operations and you can spend this time on other tasks: checking your emails, making important phone calls.